InternVideo2: Scaling Foundation Models for Multimodal Video Understanding: Multimodal Video Data

 \section{Multimodal Video Data}

-We prepare our training data (video-only, video multimodal versions, and visual instructions) as given in Tab. \ref{tab:pretrain_data}.
+We list our training data in Tab. \ref{tab:pretrain_data}.
+Among the datasets used, KMash and InternVid2 are newly built, whereas the rest are publicly available.

-\subsection{Video-only Data for Masked AutoEncoders}
+\subsection{Video-only Data for Masked Autoencoders}

-We curate a video collection without labels and text named \textit{K-Mash} from renowned action recognition datasets~\cite{k400,sth,mit,activitynet,hacs}, as detailed in Supp.
-It encompasses a wide range of video types, including first- and third-person perspectives, with both short and long durations, and featuring various characters and settings.
-Further, we give K-Mash$_{2M}$ with additionally sourced and meticulously selected 844K videos from YouTube for diversity.
-We observe notable action related task performance improvements in finetuned settings using K-Mash, as given in Sec. \ref{sec:ab_kmash}.
+We curate a new video set without labels named \textit{K-Mash} from action recognition datasets~\cite{k400,sth,mit,activitynet,hacs}, as detailed in Supp.
+It encompasses a wide range of video types, including first- and third-person perspectives, with both short and long duration, and featuring various settings.
+Further, we give K-Mash$_{2M}$ with additionally sourced and selected 844K videos from YouTube for diversity.